tanvir81/FeastFlow-client/README.md

 live-Link-

 This is a modern food ordering platform Name FeastFlow built with React and a suite of powerful libraries and tools.
 It features a responsive UI styled with Tailwind CSS, smooth animations with Framer Motion and GSAP, and robust state management and data fetching using React Query and Axios.
-The backend is powered by Firebase for authentication and MongoDB Atlas for data storage, with secure JWT-based authentication and Stripe integration for payments.
+The backend is powered by Firebase for authentication and MongoDB Atlas and Express.js for data storage and CRUD Operation, with secure JWT-based authentication and Stripe integration for payments.

 ##Key Features